-• If you intend to use observational data with the PREPBUFR format, or if you intend to assimilate satellite radiance data, you need to set environment variables for BUFR, CRTM, or RTTOV.
-This procedure is the same as installing WRFDA for the 3D-Var run.
+• If you intend to use observational data in the PREPBUFR format, or if you intend to assimilate satellite radiance data, you need to set environment variables for BUFR, CRTM, and/or RTTOV.
+See the previous 3D-Var section for instructions.

 '''

->./configure 4dvar
+>./configure 4dvar >& compile.out

 '''

-Note: Please compile WRFDA for the 4D-Var run with serial mode.
+Note: As of V3.4, WRFDA 4D-Var may be compiled to run in parallel mode.

 '''

 >./compile all_wrfvar

->ls -ls var/build/.exe
+>ls -ls var/build/.exe var/obsproc/.exe

 '''